Chrissypike/module5-challenge/README.md

 # module5-challenge

+## User Story
+    AS AN employee with a busy schedule
+    I WANT to add important events to a daily planner SO THAT I can manage my time effectively

 ## Acceptance Criteria
     - The current day is displayed at the top of the calendar when I open the planner
     - I am presented with time blocks for the standard business hours when I